aritram1/flutter-expense-manager/README.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-This app works with 2 other apps, one Salesforce app as backend and one android app to send sms to SF as soon as it is received.
-Details below.
+This app works with 2 other apps (see below repos), while installing any one of them, check with the dependencies in versions.

 ## Compatibility and Dependent Repositories